 I accidentally got into cakes.
 No, not in a pratfall ,covered in buttercream kind of way, but in a confluence of events kind of way.
 For as long as I can recall, I've always been artistic.
 I'd draw on whatever was handy, even paper towels.
 In retrospect, it would have been cheaper to just buy me a sketchbook, but c'est la vie.
 Naturally, after years of honing my napkin art skills, I had hoped to parlay that into a career.

 The term “starving artist” , you might be interested to learn , is not just an expression.
 Basically, I turned myself into “artist for hire”, doing everything from murals to portraiture, but knew i'd need to find steady work lest I actually starved.
 My brother-in-law pulled some strings to get me a job in a local market.
 Who knew there was a velvet rope in the grocery store biz?
 There I did basic deli/ bakery clerk duties, slicing up lunch meats and learning the subtle differences between thin sliced and shaved.
 I was now honing my deli skills which may or may not have been an improvement over the napkin art era.
 All the while, I was still pursuing my creative endeavors whenever I had the chance.
 Fortunately , I talk a lot and my boss knew this.
 One day she asked if I would take over for the retiring cake decorator.
 I had only made one cake in my life prior to this, a Victorian house cake in grade 5 that met with an unceremonious end (there was a knee involved and some tears, oh were there tears!).
 I was willing to learn, though.
 After a week of “observing” , I made my first cake which was then sold, technically making me an instant “professional”.
-I am eternally grateful that I didn't have a camera at that time.
+I am eternally grateful that it was 1989 and I didn't have a camera at that time.

 Years passed and this unlikely career had become a part of who I was, despite numerous attempts to leave.